Mariano Rivera: Business interests and endorsements

 Rivera was an investor in two New York area restaurants: "Clubhouse Grill", which opened in New Rochelle in 2006 as "Mo's New York Grill"; and Siro's, which opened in Manhattan in 2012.
 Both restaurants have since closed.
 In 2015, he opened a Toyota and Scion car dealership in Mount Kisco, New York, and in 2022, he opened a Honda dealership in Port Jefferson Station, New York.
+He is a founder and part-owner of Cherri Cafe, a coffee company focused on Central American coffee, especially Panamanian beans.
+Rivera joined the Washington Speakers Bureau in July 2019 as a paid public speaker.
+In July 2022, he became co-president of the newly formed United International Baseball League, the first professional baseball league in the Middle East and South Asia; in November of that year, it was announced that the league had been renamed Baseball United and that he had joined its investment and ownership group.

 Rivera has been a celebrity spokesman for several companies, including: Nike sports apparel; Canali, a premium men's clothing company, as their first athlete spokesperson; the New York Acura Dealers; Skechers footwear; and The Hartford Financial Services Group.
 Rivera donated all his earnings from endorsement deals to his foundation.
 In June 2019, a partnership between Rivera and e-commerce website eBay was announced.
 According to eBay, the company created a collection of Rivera-centric sports memorabilia that included 42 game-used and personal items donated by him for auction to benefit his foundation.
+In 2024, he modeled for a streetwear collaboration between the New York Yankees and the clothing company New York or Nowhere.

 A 2011 list by the marketing firm Nielsen ranked him as the second-most marketable player in baseball behind only Derek Jeter; the list accounted for personal attributes such as sincerity, approachability, experience, and influence.
 Based on sales figures from Majestic Athletic, Rivera had the 18th-best-selling MLB jersey in 2011, and the top-selling jersey in the second half of 2013.
 He earned approximately $169.6 million in salary during his baseball career, ten percent of which he donated to his foundation.
-After baseball, Rivera joined the Washington Speakers Bureau in July 2019 as a paid public speaker.